AhmetZamanis/KaggleStoreSales/ReportPart1.md

   time for more complex models, but it should be fine for linear regression.

-- We’ll also retrieve the residuals for each prediction, which will represent the decomposed sales we’ll use as our target variable in the second model.
+- We’ll also retrieve the residuals for each prediction to perform residual diagnosis.

 ``` python
 # Retrieve historical forecasts and decomposed residuals for 2014-2017